manu72/simtune/USERGUIDE.md

 # Simtune Stage 1 POC - User Guide

 This guide will help you test the core functionality of Simtune's Stage 1 Proof of Concept.
-You can create a personal AI author that writes in your style through a simple 4-step process.
+You can create a personalised knowledge base expert that can be used just like a commercial LLM.

 ## Prerequisites